Tyler1: Personal life

 Steinkamp studied computer science at Central Methodist University before withdrawing to focus on his streaming career.
 While at Central Methodist University, he played as a running back for the university's football team.

 In an interview with The Washington Post, Steinkamp said he pays his mother $70,000 per year to cook dinner for him.

 On December 17, 2023, Steinkamp announced on social media that his girlfriend Macaiyla was pregnant.
 Their daughter was born on April 11, 2024.

+On May 19, 2025, Steinkamp and Macaiyla announced on social media that she was once again pregnant and they were expecting a second child later that year.

+On September 19, 2025, Steinkamp and Macaiyla posted pictures on instagram with the arrival of their second daughter.